 This is a copy of Apple Knowledge Base Article 8647 taken from the internet archive, this article explains the various limits for partition sizes, and number of files under different versions of the OS

-Before discussing hard drive block allocation, and the intricacies of determining allocation block sizes and such, let’s first review the Macintosh Standard format, sometimes called HFS.
+Before discussing hard drive block allocation, and the intricacies of determining allocation block sizes and such, let’s first review the Macintosh Standard format/Hierarchical File System (HFS) used for hard drives and larger removable media (not floppies).

 Below are some specifications and associated terminology used to describe the Macintosh Standard format structure.